Jump to accessibility statement Skip to content

 Home / About / Academic staff profiles / Nursing / Gill Maw

-I am the Team Leader and Principal Lecturer for undergraduate Nursing and Paramedic Sciences at the University of Sunderland.
-I work with a dedicated team of academics and clinicians to facilitate nursing and paramedic studies in a university which offers outstanding teaching, campus and clinical practice facilities and student support.
+I am the Associate Head of School for Adult Nursing.
+I work with a dedicated team of academics and clinicians to facilitate nursing in a university which offers outstanding teaching, clinical practice facilities, and student support.

 Teaching and supervision